mixmastamyk/yamlweb/readme.rst

 There are still a few awkward issues to address in the conversion, though I've already squashed the majority.
-For example, I've had to deactivate a few of the features of YAML/PyYAML such as flow syntax and tags.
+For example, I've had to deactivate a few of the features of YAML/PyYAML such as flow syntax and directives.
 One remaining problem,
 is that the "#" character has to be quoted if it starts a line in a css selector.